Remote IDEs

 Code

-Make sure to log into Unikraft Cloud by setting your token and a
+Make sure to log into Unikraft Cloud and pick a metro close to you.

-When done, invoke the following command to deploy this application on Unikraft Cloud:
+When done, invoke the following command to deploy this app on Unikraft Cloud:

 Volume

-This deployment creates a volume for data persistence: code-workspace
+This deployment creates a volume for data persistence: code-workspace.

-), this volume will persist, allowing you to create another instance without losing data.
+Upon deleting the instance, this volume will persist, allowing you to create another instance without losing data.

 To remove the volume, you can use: